Guide

 What is the difference between multichannel and omnichannel ecommerce?

-Multichannel means selling through more than one channel.
+Multichannel means selling through more than one channel, but each channel operates as an independent silo.
 Omnichannel means those channels share centralised product data, inventory, pricing, and customer information.
-The practical difference is whether your channels operate as independent silos or as one connected business.
+The practical difference is whether your channels are independent or connected as one business.

 Which ecommerce platform is best for omnichannel?